spaceFlow-US/.github/profile/README.md

 ## Short Intro

-spaceFlow is a proptech company with a mission to  transform rental income into a passive stream using full rental automation.
+spaceFlow is a proptech company with vision to make remote property management possible. <!-- transform rental income into a passive stream using full rental automation. -->

 Our platform leverages IoT devices and AI to streamline the entire rental process.
 In the pre-contract stage, we offer identity verification, secure self tours, background checks, online applications, and eSign capabilities.
 During the contract, we provide a rent payment system and maintenance ticket system.
 After the contract, our platform handles room recovery and credit systems, freeing landlords from active involvement and transforming rental income into a truly passive stream.